demisto/content/Packs/rasterize/Integrations/rasterize_v2/README.md

 ### rasterize-html
 ***
-Converts an html file to a PDF or PNG file.
+Converts an HTML file to a PDF or PNG file.

 #### Base Command